Sign up for the daily CJR newsletter.

 Can LLMs find polls?

-To evaluate whether LLMs can assist in discovering polls, we set up Google Alerts for keywords such as “poll AND (approve AND Trump),” which delivers a noisy feed of new articles that match these keywords every thirty minutes via RSS.
-Our Poll Detector then scans each article, extracts any polling data, and flags potential new polls for Mary to review.
+To evaluate whether LLMs can assist in discovering polls, we set up Google Alerts for keywords such as “poll AND (approve AND Trump),” which delivers a noisy feed of new articles that match these keywords every 30 minutes via RSS feeds.
+Our Poll Detector then scans each article, extracts any polling data from these articles, and flags potential new polls for Mary to review.

 (Whether you’re collecting polls, data about police shootings, or something else, this Google Alerts-powered newsroom data-collection workflow may sound familiar.
 If it does, and you’d like to experiment with integrating our infrastructure into that data-collection workflow, please contact us!)